William Cockburn (banker): Career

 Cockburn's career with the bank took him overseas, firstly as a cadet in the banks branches on the coast of China.

-He then held various posts across South East Asia and the East Asia, serving with the bank in Indo-China, Malaya, Japan and China.
+He then held various posts across Southeast Asia and the East Asia, serving with the bank in Indo-China, Malaya, Japan and China.
 In 1934 he became manager of the bank's branch in Shanghai.

 He returned to the United Kingdom in 1936 or 1937, when he became assistant general manager of the Chartered Bank.
 He was promoted in 1940 to become chief general manager, and held that post for until 1955, when he retired to become a director of the bank.

 The 15 years of Cockburn's tenure as general manager included both World War II and the subsequent reconstruction of the Far East.
 In a few months at the end of 1941 and early 1942, two thirds of bank's eastern branches fell to the Japanese conquest of Asia, and were sequestrated.

 Cockburn was recognised as an expert on the economies of Asia, especially of China.
 He served as Chairman of the Eastern Exchange Banks Association and the British Overseas Banks Association, as vice-president of the British Bankers' Association and as president of the Manchester and District Institute of Bankers.

 Cockburn was knighted in the 1955 New Year Honours list.

 The title was conferred 18 March 1955.